ofwonogodwin/Skin_Cure_AI/README.md

 # Skin_Cure_AI  (Development Starting In May)

+### Have Developed a simple MVP separately in an MVP Repo

 This AI-powered web-based system is designed to detect skin diseases from images and provide diagnoses with recommended treatments. <br>
 The project is currently in development and is expected to have an initial prototype by **May 2025**.
 ## Planned Features